YarBurArt/anon-traffic-gen/README.md

 Additionally, the application might not always manage rate limiting perfectly, which could lead to unexpected behavior during traffic generation.
 The torrent functionality may also need some adjustments for optimal performance.

-These aspects present a chance for improvement, and exploring the code could lead to valuable insights and enhancements!

 To run the application, use the following command:

 ```